SavioNicodemos/laravel-auto-swagger/README.md

 * And anything 1 * apart from the "summary" will count as "description" *
 * @Request({
-*     summary: Title of the route,
+*     summary: Title of the route, // <- If you add here, this will overwrite the summary from above.
-*     description: This is a longer description for the route which will be visible once the panel is expanded,
+*     description: A short description, // <- If you need a longer one, just use the comment itself
-*     tags: Authentication,Users
+*     tags: [Authentication,Users] // <- This Request will be used in this two tags section
 * })
 */
 public function someMethod(Request $request) {}